Skip to content

 It’s difficult to imagine that someone may want to come hold your fussy baby during the witching hour.
 After all, this is YOUR baby, and you may not even want to do it sometimes.
 Why would someone else want to come help you in this way?
 Isn’t this too much to ask?

-Oh mama, no. It’s not.
+Please hear me: No. It’s not.
 Your loved ones WANT to help you.
 And honestly, the cry of your baby is uniquely distressing to you.
-For an outsider to come in, this simply does not feel so overwhelming.
-Not only did that outsider get a good night’s sleep last night, she is also going to leave after helping you and go home to a quiet house.
+For an outsider, this simply does not feel as overwhelming.
+Not only did your loved one get a good night’s sleep last night, but they’re also going to leave after helping you and go home to a quiet house.

 Asking for help does not make you “too much” or “too needy.”
 It makes you human.
 And the people who love you would love the chance to serve you in this way.